Puppy ownership guide. Everyone has heard this phrase in diverse contexts, from workplaces to the most informal.

 Ancient roots and a growing future

-The bond between man and dog has very ancient roots, dated by some authors to 23,000 years ago.
+The bond between man and dog has very ancient roots, dating from some authors to 23,000 years ago.
 A relationship was initially created, in all likelihood, so that both species could gain their advantage.
 They were then continued over the following millennia with the selection of both working and, later, companion breeds.

 Today, there is an indissoluble link between the dog and our species, as demonstrated by PSDA 2023 data compiled with the contribution of YouGov.
 That photographs an English dog population estimated at around 11 million.